recipe-rocket/recipe-repo/group-agreement.md

 - Using slack private message for group Use phone numbers as a backup or in case of emergency.

 What is your strategy for ensuring everyone's voices are heard?
--Ask questions: this benefits the individual and the group.
+- Ask questions: this benefits the individual and the group.
 Keep an eye out on each other.

 How will you ensure that you are creating a safe environment where everyone feels comfortable speaking up?
--Empathetically consider each other.
+- Empathetically consider each other.
 Give gentle feedback.
 Welcome the feedback.